Caounee/Caounee/README.md

 ##  Hello, I'm Manuela :wave:

-I am a beginner tester who recently decided recently decided to change the industry from trading to testing.
-My approach is full of enthusiasm and passion for exploring the world of software testing and learning new skills in the field.
+I am a beginner tester who recently decided to change the industry from trading industry.
+My approach is full of enthusiasm and passion for exploring the tester's world.
+I would like to join an inspiring team and grow together.

 For several years I worked in the trade industry, where I developed skills in customer service, project management and problem solving.
 I am convinced that this valuable knowledge and experience will be useful to take on new challenges and grow as a professional tester.